kubedb/docs/docs/guides/mysql/clustering/group-replication/index.md

 - `spec.topology.mode` specifies the mode for MySQL cluster.
 Here we have used `GroupReplication` to tell the operator that we want to deploy a MySQL replication group.
 - `spec.topology.group` contains group replication info.
 - `spec.topology.group.name` the name for the group.
 It is a valid version 4 UUID.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `MySQL` objects using Kubernetes API.
-When a `MySQL` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MySQL object name.
-KubeDB operator will also create a governing service for the StatefulSet with the name `<mysql-object-name>-pods`.
+When a `MySQL` object is created, KubeDB operator will create a new PetSet and a Service with the matching MySQL object name.
+KubeDB operator will also create a governing service for the PetSet with the name `<mysql-object-name>-pods`.

 ```bash
 $ kubectl dba describe my -n demo my-group